AlexBeauchemin/generator-startjs/README.md

 If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).

+### StartJS

+StartJS is a small, clean and structured javascript flow using Requirejs and Mootools Classes.

+Using data-view="ViewName" in the html will load the right js (js/src/views/View[ViewName].js).
+Every views will extend View.js, so put functions that will be used everywhere in this one.

+The same approach can be used to create models ou modules, allowing clean javascript structure.

+### Tools

+Requirejs: A modular script loader used to load javascript file in the browser only when needed, grouped by module Mootools Core + jQuery clas mutators: Used to create class-like javascript files.
+Bower: Used to install javascript files with their dependencies
+Grunt: Used for automation (see http://gruntjs.com/)
+Less: Create dynamic css

 ## License